theholy7/theholy7.github.io/_posts/2018-09-01-docker-jekyll.md

+---
+layout: post
-# Using Docker to run Jekyll
+title: Using Docker to run Jekyll
+excerpt_separator:  <!--more-->
+categories:
+  - Random Code
+tags:
+  - Docker
+  - Jekyll
+  - GitHub Pages
+---
 When I first started this blog, I found it quite tricky to have Jekyll up and running properly.
 I followed the guide in Github and the guide in jekyll's own website, but kept having problems.
 These problems were related to dependencies, the gems ruby uses, and installing them wasn't an easy task.